 Here, I establish existence and uniqueness of an equilibrium in the full model.
-To this end, I show that any equilibrium is the solution to a recursive set of boundary value problems.
+To this end, I show that any equilibrium is the solution to a certain boundary value problem.
 Specifically, whenever the firm is not truthful, its credibility must satisfy an ODE and appropriate boundary condition.
 Characterizing the equilibrium in this way not only allows one to establish existence and uniqueness, but lays the foundation for the economic analysis that follows.

-I begin by establishing the precise conditions under which a firm is truthful.
-I present this result for two reasons.
+We begin by establishing the precise conditions under which a firm is truthful.
+We present this result for two reasons.
 First, it serves as a first step towards a full characterization.
-Second, while I illustrate this point more generally in the section that follows, this result shows how competition can deteriorate credibility and exacerbate faking.
+Second, while we illustrate this point more generally in the section that follows, this result shows how competition can deteriorate credibility and exacerbate faking.